 7/ RASFANNU BEACH

 Rasfannu is the new artificial beach opened in early 2016.
 Locals and tourists can swim, exercise, shower, fish and barbecue or simply sit down and relax.
 A shopping mall and hotel are also part of the future development plan of this area.
-However, just like Male swimming track we do not recommend you to take a swim there due to the sewer outfalls.

 8/ NORTH HARBOUR